 Through a fast-paced multiparty negotiation simulation, you will put the many skills you have honed throughout the workshop to the test.
-The simulation debrief will help you to draw unique insights from your own experience—lessons that you can rely on during the many group processes you will lead in the future.
+Led by Master Class coaches, the simulation debrief will help you to draw unique insights from your own experience—lessons that you can rely on during the many group processes you will lead in the future.
 Specifically, you will learn to:

 - Diagnose the peaked challenges inherent in multiparty negotiations.